-Item prescribed Notes Prediction, measurement and assessment A wind turbine noise assessment must be undertaken by a qualified acoustic consultant or practitioner in accordance with the NZ Standard and be accompanied by a report by an environmental auditor that verifies the noise assessment is in accordance with the NZ Standard.
-110 Post construction noise assessment A post construction noise assessment is required as currently required under the Victoria Planning Provisions.
-This will need to include a situation where a WEF is constructed in stages as currently required.
-Noise Management Plan (NMP) A WEF operator must develop and implement a NMP.
+Item prescribed Notes Noise Management Plan (NMP) A WEF operator must develop and implement a NMP.
 The NMP has a broader scope than the NMP identified in the VPPs in line with the principles and obligations for all duty holders under the EP Act to prevent harm to human health and the environment and identify, assess and manage risks.
-111 A Complaint Management Plan (CMP) is an element of the NMP.
+119 A Complaint Management Plan (CMP) is an element of the NMP.
 A WEF operator must implement a CMP that details the procedures to respond to and resolve complaints.
 Noise remediation is also an element of the NMP.
-A WEF operator must take action when non-compliance with the NZ Standard is found to have occurred.
-Unreasonable noise The obligation not to emit unreasonable noise will be satisfied if noise emissions from wind turbines are demonstrated to comply with the requirements of the NZ Standard Annual Statement A WEF operator must submit to the Authority an annual Statement that demonstrates ongoing compliance with the NZ Standard and associated approvals, and details how complaints (if any) and noise issues (if any) have been resolved.
-Periodic Noise Assessments In addition to the pre-construction and post-construction noise assessments, a WEF operator must also undertake a noise assessment every 5 years and provide the noise assessment report (with corresponding verification report) to the Authority.
+A WEF operator must take action when non-compliance with the relevant standard is found to have occurred.
+Wind turbine noise will be "unreasonable noise" for the purposes of the Environment Protection Act 2017 if it exceeds the noise limit set out in the relevant noise standard, or the applicable alternative monitoring point criteria (where relevant).
+A WEF operator must submit to the Authority an annual Statement that demonstrates ongoing compliance with the relevant standard and associated approvals, and details how complaints (if any) and noise issues (if any) have been resolved.
+In addition to the pre-construction and post-construction noise assessments, a WEF operator must also undertake a noise assessment every 5 years and provide the noise assessment report (with corresponding verification report) to the Authority.
+WEF operators will be able to use alternative monitoring points, including those that were at a similar distance or closer to the turbines than the initial pre-construction measurement site, provided that the use and location of an alternative monitoring point and method is set by a qualified acoustician.